-Google had quite a busy day yesterday, officially unveiling their new logo, revamped homepage and releasing several product updates.
+Google had quite a busy day yesterday, officially unveiling its new logo, revamped the homepage and releasing several product updates.

 First stop is their new and refreshed logo.
 At first glance, you wouldn’t notice the difference but if you look closely, you’ll see the subtle changes like reshaping, flattening and a slightly different color palette.

 The last time Google made changes or redesigned its logo was back in 2010.
 Btw, not all users will be able to see the changes immediately.
 It will take a while to roll out to everyone.
 When I tried it on my laptop, I could see the new flat logo and redesigned homepage on Firefox, but not on Google Chrome or Internet Explorer.
 I tried deleting the browser cache but it still doesn’t work.
 Weird.

 Google Navigation Menu

 Another change that is visible in the redesigned homepage is the new App Launcher.
 Gone is the black bar that you usually see at the top of the Google homepage and across other Google products.

 It’s been replaced by an app launcher style navigational menu that looks like the Chrome OS app launcher.
 You can now access all Google services and products via this launcher.

 I like how the new app launcher works, how it makes the page look cleaner and easy to access other Google products and services.
 With the new logo and redesigned homepage, you no longer need to go through hoops just to have minimalistic Google homepage.